facebookThe Ultimate Civil Service Salary, Bonus and Benefits Guide (2022)

 Who Are Considered Civil Servants in Singapore?

-Before we go look at the numbers, let’s start out by defining exactly who are the civil servants in Singapore.
+Before we look at the numbers, let’s start by defining exactly who the civil servants in Singapore are.

-Contrary to popular belief, not all who work for the government are considered civil servants.
+Contrary to popular belief, not all government workers are considered civil servants.

 The Singapore Public Service employs about 153,000 public officers working in 16 Ministries and more than 50 Statutory Boards.
 Within the Public Service is the Civil Service, comprising about 87,000 officers working in the Ministries and Organs of State.